Skip to main content

 Weight7.5 lbs8.4 lbs14.5 lbs

-One thing jumps out immediately: the Vital 200S costs $10 less than the Core 300 and includes smart features that the Core 300 does not.
-We will come back to that.
+One thing jumps out immediately: the Vital 200S costs $71 more than the Core 300 but includes smart features — app control, a PM2.5 sensor, auto mode, and pet mode — that the Core 300 lacks entirely.
+Whether that premium is worth it depends on your priorities.

 Performance & CADR Comparison